It's responsible for picking, packing, and shipping the products to the customer.

 Order fulfillment, also called order processing and fulfillment, is the process of receiving, packaging, and shipping a customer's order.
 The process starts when a customer places their order and does not end until the order is delivered to customers.

-Order fulfillment may be done in a business's own warehouse by employees or be outsourced to a third-party company for 3PL eCommerce fulfillment.
+Order fulfillment may be done in a business's own warehouse by employees or get outsourced fulfillment from 3PL companies.
 If done in-house, automating this process can streamline the workload of your eCommerce fulfillment team as you grow.

 Order fulfillment in eCommerce is the same process as other fulfillment processes, but begins when the customer places an order through an online storefront.

 These orders may be placed on a website run using a headless eCommerce platform or through an online marketplace like BlueCart eCommerce.
-It lets you sell and manage B2B and B2C orders in a single platform.
+It lets you sell and manage B2B and B2C (B2B vs B2C) orders in a single platform.

 Order Fulfillment Process

-One common step that many businesses include is the assembly of products or compiling them for all types of subscription boxes via product kitting.
+One common step that many businesses include is assembling products or compiling them for all types of subscription boxes, such as the baking subscription box, meat subscription box, and coffee bag subscription via product kitting.
 Another step is performing a credit check on a B2B customer due to order volume or size (or a prior billing issue).

 The key to the order fulfillment process is that it is nearly entirely done by your fulfillment team and inventory control manager or a third-party fulfillment company.